7ze/dissidentx/src/pages/essays/01-why-dissidentx.md

 understanding.
 Without the ability to examine and question what we take in, we become easy prey for propaganda, marketing, and manipulation.

-Consider science—or rather, scientism—which has taken on a quasi-religious role in society.
+Consider modern science—or rather, scientism—which has taken on a quasi-religious role in society.
 Too often it is treated as unquestionable dogma, with consensus and agenda-driven research accepted without serious scrutiny.

 Education, too, has shifted.
 In its modern, progressive form, it often serves less to cultivate independent thought than to produce obedient functionaries.